robertfeliciano/lala/README.md

 Lala is a simple scripting language to quickly solve linear algebra problems.

 It is inspired by array programming languages like APL and J, but specializing in matrix functions.

-This is where I can test new syntactical additions to the language.